Saturday, March 8, 2025

 8. The Legal Mind.
 Frequently, Christie writes her stories to involve court proceedings, or to do with the execution of Wills, or the researching of family trees and marriages.
 Whenever this happens, she brings in this character to be a reference to the researchers.
 Always very intelligent, very methodical and logical, often hindered by how much information they can divulge.

 9. The Efficient Professional.
 This is usually a woman who is good in business, and is excellent in managing business affairs.
 Highly intelligent.
 Very smartly dressed but perhaps less warm or empathetic to those around her.
 Excellent in conducting research, managing large databases.
 A classic example is Miss Lemon.
 Devoted to and respected by her employer but who easily rebuffs the foolish attention of single men.
+Where the Energetic Young Woman is full of creative flair and social grace, the Efficient Professional is full of practicality and attention to detail yet often content to work behind the scenes in the shadow of some larger personality.
+While the EYW is effusive and often good with people, the EP is more introverted and reclusive.

 11. The Rival.
 A young man who is in competition with the main male character.
 Often not quite as successful, never did quite as well in school or on the sports field.
 This sometimes makes him bitter about life.
 He may have a failing that he doesn't manage well, such as drugs, gambling, alcoholism, that holds him back.